fxnnxc/fxnnxc.github.io/_main_articles/240716_induction_heads.md

 disqus_comments: false
 date: 2024-07-15
 featured: true
-title: 'Review on "What needs to go right for an induction head?
-A mechanistic study of in-context learning circuits and their formation"'
+title: 'Review on What needs to go right for an induction head?
+A mechanistic study of in-context learning circuits and their formation'
 description: 'The emergence of induction heads in training GPT.'
 _styles: >
     .table {